-Biddy Naylor is a great example of someone who has transferred her love of helping people into a business.
+Biddy Naylor is a great example of someone who transferred her love of helping people into a business.
 She created Valentine Travel – of spoiling yourself for 10 days.
 Remember the movie ‘Shirley Valentine’?
 I asked Biddy about her business.
+Biddy has since ‘retired’.

 What was your previous occupation?

 My previous occupation was Social Worker in a Community Health Centre.

 I started Valentine Travel because I wanted a change from Social Work.
 I wanted to do something more light-hearted and fun.
 I had travelled in Europe as a young adult and I loved the opportunity to practise French and Italian which I had studied at school.
 I found that if I could communicate with people in their language I could delve more deeply into their culture.
 I thought that it would be a great adventure to combine travel, walking, and friendship with like-minded women and so I came up with the idea of Valentine Travel: Walking Holidays in Europe Especially for Women.

 Explain what you do?

 Through Valentine Travel, for the past 20 years I arranged holidays for women in Europe.

 Researching the proposed destination to see that it is beautiful, has good accommodation, good walks nearby, some restaurants and shops, is accessible by public transport….and: